 MP for Portsmouth North

-Amanda Martin is the Labour (Co-op) MP for Portsmouth North, elected in July 2024.
-She currently sits on several committees, including the General Cemetery Bill, Norwich Livestock Market Bill, Unauthorised Entry to Football Matches Bill, and Court of Referees, and she has previously sat on the Education Committee.
-The data provided does not include details of her career prior to entering Parliament.
+Amanda Martin is the Labour (Co-op) MP for Portsmouth North, elected in 2024.
+She currently serves on several parliamentary committees, including the General Cemetery Bill [HL], the Norwich Livestock Market Bill [HL], the Unauthorised Entry to Football Matches Bill, and the Court of Referees.
+Her parliamentary work also includes previous involvement with the Education Committee and participation in a range of policy Bills in committee roles.

-She has 14 declared financial interests, including six miscellaneous entries, five gifts, benefits and hospitality from UK sources, two gifts/benefits from sources outside the UK, and one visit outside the UK.
+Declares 16 financial interests: seven entries for gifts, benefits and hospitality from UK sources; six entries under miscellaneous; two entries for gifts and benefits from sources outside the UK; and one entry for visits outside the UK.

 Generated 21 February 2026